Close Menu

 and the image looks like :

-Misleading eBay SD Cards
+Misleading eBay SD card scam

 This is clearly an advert for a microSD card with a data capacity of 64GB with a speed rating of Class 10.
 It’s styled to look like a Samsung EVO card.
 If you searched eBay and found this item you would expect to get a 64GB Class 10 card on which you could store 64GB of data.